Everything you need to know about the Big Ride for Africa 2019.

-- All your meals (breakfasts, snacks, lunches and dinners) from dinner on 19 June up to and including breakfast the morning of the 22 June
+- All your meals (breakfasts, snacks, lunches and dinners) from dinner on 11 June up to and including breakfast the morning of 14 June

 - Support vehicles and support staff, including a first aider, marshals, bike mechanics and chaperones, all on hand to give you all the practical help and moral support you need

-- Shuttle bus service from Dublin Airport and Virgin Media Office in Clontarf - for those who opt-in to this service (a small charge will apply)
+- Shuttle bus service from Cologne and Dusseldorf Airports - for those who opt-in to this service (a small charge will apply)